mostaphaRoudsari/honeybee-primer/text/components/Make_Adiabatic_By_Type.md

 * ##### HBZones [Required]
 HBZones for which some surface types will be turned to adiabatic.
 * ##### walls [Optional]
 Set to 'True' to have this surface type turned adiabatic.
+This input can also accept lists of boolean values and will assign different adiabatic values based on cardinal direction, starting with north and moving counter-clockwise.
 * ##### interiorWalls [Optional]
 Set to 'True' to have this surface type turned adiabatic.
 * ##### airWalls [Optional]